LoopKit/loopdocs/docs/gh-actions/automatic.md

     * It is the Build action that kicks off the update and build steps, so simply disabling the one action is sufficient

 * If you are done with Loop, you can delete the whole repository; but you should be sure about this because you'll need to start over with [Configure to Use Browser](gh-first-time.md) to restore ability to build Loop with GitHub.

-## What are the `alive branches` and why do I need them?

-The automatic update and build features of version 3.4.1 and later use branches that start with the name `alive`.
-You may see branches called `alive`, `alive-dev` and `alive-main` in your repository.
-These are automatically created.
-They are used to keep GitHub actions working in your repository.

-* GitHub keeps track of repositories
-* If there is no activity in a given repository in 60 days, GitHub disables Actions

-In other words, during a time when the *Loop* app is fairly stable, your automatic update and build features would just stop working.

-No one wants that.
-The `alive` branches are created and used to make sure at least one commit per month is added to an `alive` branch in your repository.
-That keeps your repository active to allow the automatic update and build process to work.

-The `alive` branches are only used for the keep-alive functions.
-Do not build using an `alive` branch.
-Most people will build using the default branch of `main`.

-#### Automatic Creation of `alive branch`

-The `alive` branch you need is created automatically when you run the `Build Loop` action.

-!!! warning "I got an error regarding a branch with `alive` in the name"
-    * Sometimes you get an error about an `alive` branch
-    * If you do get an error, simply delete the branch and run the `Build Loop` action again
-        * Use this [GitHub link](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#deleting-a-branch){: target="_blank" } or ask for help when deleting a branch
-    * You can delete every branch that starts with the name `alive`
-    * Leave the other branches alone unless a mentor directs you to take action